 April 3rd- 25th.
 During this period I (GD) stayed in Florida.

 On April 4th, I did meet with the Dutch AVRO TV people at the Sarasota BMX track.
-They made an impression on American BMX and Toby Henderson did perform some tricks on camera to use in our BMX program in Holland.
+They made an impression on American BMX and Toby Henderson did perform some tricks on camera to use in our BMX program in Holland later on that year.

 April 3rd.
 International BMX Federation ( in short the "I.BMX.F.") officialy founded.

 During this periode I stayed in Florida as you can see above.
 This trip was combined to finish the official creation of the International BMX Federation.
-George Esser, Tadashi Inoue and myself did meet with an public notary the finish all legal paperwork.
+George Esser, Tadashi Inoue and myself did meet with an public atterney to finish all the legal paperwork.
 We all did meet at the NBL office in Pompano Beach.
 Since there were no financial means within the I.BMX.F., all parties concernd payed for there own expenses, that is how the I.BMX.F. started.

 The original international founders of the I.BMX.F are: